sanenthusiast/ECS-Delete-Bucket/README.md

 # ECS-Eraser
 Script to delete buckets and everything inside the specified bucket.
 At present it is not possible to delete the folders inside buckets.
 That functionality will added soon.

+# >This script is highly destructive.
+Please excercise extreme caution.

 #Requirements
 Python 3.x
 boto3